 As it begins its seventh year, the Pioneer Scholars program continues to succeed in providing necessary support for first-generation freshmen.
 Of the nearly 670 registered freshmen for 2014-15, about 262 are first-generation students.
 All first-generation students are assigned a peer mentor (upperclassman first-generation student) who works with them throughout the year.

 Pioneer Scholars was designed to provide additional support and guidance for first-generation students, who may be confronted with, and perhaps intimidated by, educational, emotional, social and financial struggles particular to the first-generation experience.

-The program, run by the Academic Resource Center and co-directed by Lindsey Peetz-Murray and Amy Siegel, is comprised of a wealth of events scheduled exclusively to appeal to these students.
+The program, run through the Academic Resource Center and co-directed by Lindsey Peetz-Murray and Amy Siegel, is comprised of a wealth of events scheduled exclusively to appeal to these students.
 At the start of the year, students are assigned small groups led by peer mentors.
 The peer mentors, a trained and dedicated group of students, make weekly contact with their group members in some way.
-In some instances all Pioneers and mentors gather for organized activities (like the Welcome Party, Field Day, and the Faculty First-generation Panel, Registration and finals preparation, and the Alumni Luncheon); at other times, small groups meet individually for activities planned by their peer mentor.
+In some instances all Pioneers and mentors gather for organized activities (like the Welcome Party, Faculty and Staff First-generation Panel, Registration and finals preparation, and the Alumni Luncheon); at other times, small groups meet individually for activities planned by their peer mentor.
 Jessica Kobel, a Pioneer Scholar and Pionner Book Scholarship Award, recipient shares that "I am forever grateful to pioneer scholars for giving me a support system my freshman year, and for teaching me not only how to survive college, but how to make lifelong friends."

 Director of Pioneer Scholars